inBeat/inbeat-website/content/articles/ultimate-guide-youtuber-outreach.md

 Let me breakdown how we continuously improve on each of these components:

-Vetted influencers per hour
+#### Vetted influencers per hour

 This is one we’ve tackled head on by building our own Youtube parser.
 Our hypothesis was that having a parser would kill our vetting time considerably (which is quite obvious).

-Of course, we realized that there are A LOT of terrible Youtube channels.
+We realized that there are A LOT of terrible Youtube channels.
 Our parser was returning a lot of _junk._ This forced us to manually vet the list of results we received.

 **What happened next?**

 It actually turned out to be wayyyy faster (roughly 200 per hour).
 Our production time to 12.5% of our original run rate.
 Not too bad of an ROI, I can tell you that.

-We also decided to build a database with all the Youtubers we found.
+We then decided to build a database with all the Youtubers we found.
 We now run a continuous channel scrape to keep our data up to date (subscribers, views, comments, etc.) and voilà!
-We’ve developed an edge that allows us to pitch new influencers efficiently for any new client.
+We’ve developed an edge that allows us to pitch new influencers efficiently for any new client (in case you missed it, we're opening up our database for beta.
+You can [signup here](https://inbeat.co)).

 **The Flywheel Effect**